-We, the 59 participants of the 6th Hiroshima Junior International Forum, held from August 17th to 20th 2021, collaborated together online from 14 countries around the world.
-Our aim was to learn and discuss the abolition of nuclear weapons as well as peacebuilding.
-After learning about the abolition of nuclear weapons and peacebuilding, we are also spreading information about it as well.
+We, the 57 participants of the 7th Hiroshima Junior International Forum, held during August 16th and 20th 2022, gathered online from 12 countries to learn about and discuss the abolition of nuclear weapons and peacebuilding.

 <Challenges and Solutions for Peacebuilding>